zntfdr/talks/2020 Swift Scripts Zero to Hero/swift_scripts_zero_hero.md

 # Our Package

 [.code-highlight: all]
-^Once we execute the last command a bunch of files are created in the current directory.
+^Once we execute the last command a bunch of files are created in the current directory, this is the complete structure.

-[.code-highlight: 1]
+[.code-highlight: 7-11]
 ^The `Tests` folder is where we will add our tests.

-[.code-highlight: 2]
+[.code-highlight: 4-6]
 ^The `Sources` folder is where our script code will be.

+[.code-highlight: 1]
+^The `.gitignore` is prefilled with directories that we should ignore when saving things on our repositories.

 [.code-highlight: 3]
-^The `.gitignore` is prefilled with directories that we should ignore when saving things on our repositories.

-[.code-highlight: 5]
 ^The `README.md` is there for us to describe the package.

-[.code-highlight: 4]
+[.code-highlight: 2]
 ^Lastly, we have the most important file, the `Package.swift` declaration.
 Let's look at that.

 ```
-Tests/
-Sources/
-.gitignore
+├── .gitignore
-Package.swift
+├── Package.swift
-README.md
+├── README.md
+├── Sources
+│   └── Hello
+│       └── main.swift
+└── Tests
+    ├── HelloTests
+    │   ├── HelloTests.swift
+    │   └── XCTestManifests.swift
+    └── LinuxMain.swift
 ```

 ---

 [.code-highlight: all]
 ^First of all, you can double click on this file to open the whole package in Xcode.
-^The Package is the manifest of our package, regardless of whether it's an executable, a library, a mix of those, etc.
+^The `Package.swift` is the manifest of our package, regardless of whether it's an executable, a library, a mix of those, or else.

 ^The Package type is used to configure the name, products, targets, dependencies and various other parts of the package.
 ^Even if it's a swift file, traditionally the properties of a Package are defined in the initializer statement, and not modified after initialization.